What do you do?

 What is your favorite J-School memory?

-Cramming for tests at Country Kitchen in the middle of the night with my friends from different journalism sequences.
+Cramming for tests at Country Kitchen in the middle of the night with my friends from different journalism sequences, which shows my age, because sequences have long been gone from what I understand.
 The excitement over the then-brand-new Chipotle across the street, which quickly grew tiresome.
 Sandy Davidson.